btnguyenPersonal/edit/README.md

         - normal keys
         - vim keys (bruh)
     - ( ) -> get out of current indent level brace / paren and start at ^
-    -
+    - q macros
 ## blocked
 ## in progress
+    - ctrl w and ctrl backspace
+## done
+    - commenting
     - add emacs commands for insert mode
-## done
     - t T //need c and d to work with this -> seems like should be able to convert this somehow to simplify logic?
     - f F
     - { }